abhisekpaul/react-schema/README.md

 ## Events

-The following events can be registered as props of Winterfell.
+The following events can be registered as props of ReactSchema.

 Event Prop | Description | Arguments
 --- | --- | ---
-onRender      | Fired when Winterfell has initially rendered   | N/A onUpdate      | Fired when a questions answer has been changed | `questionAnswers` onSwitchPanel | Fired when a panel is switched or changed      | `panel` onSubmit      | Fired when the form is submitted successfully  | `questionAnswers`, `action`
+onRender      | Fired when ReactSchema has initially rendered   | N/A onUpdate      | Fired when a questions answer has been changed | `questionAnswers` onSwitchPanel | Fired when a panel is switched or changed      | `panel` onSubmit      | Fired when the form is submitted successfully  | `questionAnswers`, `action`